Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Introduction

-\item \textbf{Exploiting posterior geometry}: A class of \textit{geometric MCMC} methods gained attention in the last decade due to their information geometric approaches to proposal design \cite{girolami2011riemann, martin2012stochastic, Petra2014, law2014proposals, bui2014solving, pinski2015algroithms, constantine2014active, beskos2017geometric, lan2019adaptive}.
-Relevant developments in this area include but are not limited to (i) proposals utilizing fixed or averaged posterior geometry, such as likelihood-informed subspace \cite{cui2016dimension}, active subspace \cite{constantine2016accelerating}, variational and Laplace approximation \cite{pinski2015algroithms, rudolf2018generalized, Petra2014, kim2023hippylibmuq}, and adaptive dimension reduction \cite{lan2019adaptive}; (ii) proposals that adapt to posterior local geometry, such as Riemannian manifold MCMC utilizing the parametric derivative and Hessian of the PtO map \cite{girolami2011riemann, bui2014solving}, stochastic Newton MCMC utilizing a parametric derivative and low-rank approximation of parametric Hessian \cite{martin2012stochastic}, Gaussian process emulation of geometric quantities \cite{lan2016emulation}, and dimension-independent geometric MCMC utilizing parametric derivative (i.e., using a simplified manifold)\cite{law2014proposals, beskos2017geometric, lan2019adaptive}.
-Other notable developments include proposal designs using local likelihood approximations \cite{patrick2016accelerating} and transport maps constructed by low-fidelity simulations \cite{peherstorfer2019transport}. \item \textbf{Multifidelity acceleration}: Cheap-to-evaluate low-fidelity model simulations can help alleviate the cost of MCMC due to model simulations via \textit{delayed acceptance (DA) MCMC} \cite{christen2005markov, efendiev2006preconditioning, lykkegaard2023multilevel}.
-The key idea is to use a proposal given by the Markov chain transition rule of an MCMC method targeting the surrogate-approximated posterior, leading to a two-stage \cite{christen2005markov} procedure for a single surrogate model or multi-stage \cite{lykkegaard2023multilevel} procedure for multiple surrogate models. \textit{Multilevel MCMC} methods \cite{hoang2013complexity, latz2018multilevel, dodwell2019multilevel, cui2024multilevel} leverages a hierarchy of the same model with different discretization to reduce the overall computational cost of MCMC. \end{enumerate}
+\item \textit{Exploiting posterior geometry.} A class of \textit{geometric MCMC} methods gained attention in the last decade due to their information geometric approaches to proposal design.
+Relevant developments in this area include but are not limited to (i) proposals employing fixed or averaged posterior geometry, such as likelihood-informed subspace \citep{cui2016dimension}, active subspace \citep{constantine2016accelerating}, variational and Laplace approximation \citep{pinski2015algroithms, rudolf2018generalized, Petra2014, kim2023hippylibmuq}, and adaptive dimension reduction \citep{lan2019adaptive}; (ii) proposals that adapt to posterior local geometry, such as Riemannian manifold MCMC using the Jacobian and Hessian of the PtO map \citep{girolami2011riemann, bui2014solving}, stochastic Newton MCMC using the Jacobian and the low-rank approximation of the Hessian \citep{martin2012stochastic}, Gaussian process emulation of geometric quantities \citep{lan2016emulation}, and dimension-independent geometric MCMC using the Jacobian, i.e., using a simplified manifold \citep{law2014proposals, beskos2017geometric, lan2019adaptive}.
+Other notable developments include proposal designs using local likelihood approximations \citep{patrick2016accelerating} and transport maps constructed by low-fidelity model solutions \citep{peherstorfer2019transport}. \item \textit{Multifidelity acceleration.} Cheap-to-evaluate low-fidelity models can help alleviate the cost of MCMC due to high-fidelity model solutions via \textit{delayed acceptance (DA) MCMC} \citep{christen2005markov, efendiev2006preconditioning, lykkegaard2023multilevel}.
+It uses a proposal given by the Markov chain transition rule of an MCMC method targeting the surrogate posterior, leading to a two-stage \citep{christen2005markov} or multi-stage \citep{lykkegaard2023multilevel} procedure for single or multiple surrogate models. \textit{Multilevel MCMC} methods \citep{hoang2013complexity, latz2018multilevel, dodwell2019multilevel, cui2024multilevel} employ a hierarchy of discretizations of a PDE model to reduce the overall computational cost of MCMC. \end{itemize}